chinnawant/DLP-scirpt-e2e-drawdown/README.md

 ## Example Output

-A successful execution of either script will display output similar to the following (example from ktb-drawdown.sh):
+A successful execution of either script will display output similar to the following (example from ktb-drawdown.js):

 ```
 ===== Step 1: Drawdown Installmentation =====